 The OJCC mission is centered on the impartial processing, mediating, and adjudicating of disputes regarding benefits allegedly due to such injured workers.
 The litigation process for most Florida workers' compensation disputes begins with the filing of a pleading called the petition for benefits, or "PFB."
 A PFB may seek medical care benefits and/or lost income ("indemnity") benefits.
-Mediation is mandatory in most Florida workers' compensation claims.
-Fla.
+Mediation is mandatory in most Florida workers' compensation claims, Fla.
 Stat. §440.25(1).
 There is a limited exception to this requirement in Fla.
 Stat. §440.25(4)(h) that "involve a claim for benefits of \$5,000 or less."

-Organizationally, the OJCC is comprised of thirty-two Judges.
+Organizationally, the OJCC is comprised of thirty-one Judges.
 Each is appointed by the Governor for a term of four years.
 Geographically, the Judges serve in seventeen District Offices throughout Florida.
-In FY 2012 the OJCC employed thirty-two full-time mediators, each of whom is appointed by the Director of the DOAH.
-Each OJCC mediator is assigned to a particular Judge.
-Together, each such Judge/Mediator team compose a "Division" of the OJCC.
-With recent budget changes, this team approach has been altered, see below "changes in 2012."
+In FY 2013 the OJCC employed twenty-eight full-time mediators, each of whom is appointed by the Director of the DOAH.
+Each OJCC mediator was historically assigned to a particular Judge.
+Together, each such Judge/Mediator team forms a "Division" of the OJCC.
+With recent budget changes, this team approach has been altered, see below "2012 Staff Reduction."